 Phase 3: Congressional appropriations (April - September)

 Congress considers appropriations bills that allocate funding to government functions, including foreign assistance, from April 15 to September: After the final budget resolution is agreed to, or after April 15 (whichever comes first), Congress must draft, debate, and pass 12 different appropriations bills, which correspond to different government functions.
-This includes the appropriations bill for State-Foreign Operations (SFOPs), which funds most development programs (see Key Question 4: How is the US’s ODA budget structured?).
-During the spring, each of the relevant committees and subcommittees holds a number of hearings on the president’s budget request.
-Usually, the heads of agencies are called to testify in person; written questions (‘Questions for the Record’ or ‘QFRs’) are submitted by the committee members.
-Then the committees debate, amend, and rewrite (‘marks-up’) the foreign assistance appropriations bills.
-Prior this phase, there are a number of advocacy opportunities, including meetings on Capitol Hill, letters to Appropriations Committee chairs, events, and participation in hearings.
+This includes the appropriations bill for State-Foreign Operations (SFOPs), which funds most development programs (see Question 4: ‘How is the US’ ODA budget structured?’).
+During the spring, each of the relevant committees and subcommittees holds several hearings on the president’s budget request to debate, amend, and rewrite (‘mark-up’) the appropriations bills.
+Prior to this phase, there are a number of advocacy opportunities, including meetings on Capitol Hill, letters to Appropriations Committee chairs, events, and participation in hearings.